bobbyowolabi/rowolabi.github.io/_drafts/on-channeling-your-natural-genius-zone.md

 This brings me to precisely the purpose of this site … to realize and explore my own genius zone.

-[0] an exclusive soprano saxophonist.
-Most woodwind players have a “main instrument” for example the alto or tenor saxophone and they play the soprano sax as a side instrument.
+[<a name="0">0</a>] Sam Newsome is an exclusive soprano saxophonist.
+Most woodwind players have a “main instrument” for example the alto or tenor saxophone and play the soprano sax on the side.
 It isn’t common for a musician to solely play the soprano sax.
-Sam Newsome made that decision on x date.
+Sam Newsome made that decision on <fill in the blank] date.

-[1] Same Newsome, “Channeling Your Natural Genius Zone”, Thursday, September 29, 2016, Originally accessed in 2016, revisited and cited, Apr 3, 2017, http://sopranosaxtalk.blogspot.com/2016/09/channeling-your-natural-genius-zone.html
-Background: who he is
+[<a name="1">1</a>] Newsome, Sam.
+"Channeling Your Natural Genius Zone."
+Blog post.
+Soprano Sax Talk.
+29 Sept.
+2016.
+Web.
+3 Apr.
+2017. <http://sopranosaxtalk.blogspot.com/2016/09/channeling-your-natural-genius-zone.html>.

-Context the context of the quotation, summary of the article [2] “The Clean Coder: a Code of Conduct for Professional Programmers”, by Robert C. Martin.
+[2] “The Clean Coder: a Code of Conduct for Professional Programmers”, by Robert C. Martin.
 Chapter 1 Professionalism.
 Context:

 [3] http://spectrum.ieee.org/geek-life/profiles/ge-wang-the-iphones-music-man

 [4] http://blog.cleancoder.com/uncle-bob/2017/03/16/DrCalvin.html
 Explain his conclusion.

 [5] https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf

 [6] http://blog.cleancoder.com/assets/DrCalvin/boochtweet.jpg <Replace with real tweet>

-[7]  (essentially being that of a finite state machine(FSM)) [8] Dijkstra became a proponent in: https://en.wikipedia.org/wiki/Structured_program_theorem#Implications_and_refinements http://condor.depaul.edu/sjost/it236/documents/structured.htm https://en.wikipedia.org/wiki/Structured_programming
+[7]  (essentially being that of a finite state machine(FSM))

+[8] Dijkstra became a proponent in: https://en.wikipedia.org/wiki/Structured_program_theorem#Implications_and_refinements http://condor.depaul.edu/sjost/it236/documents/structured.htm
+https://en.wikipedia.org/wiki/Structured_programming

 [9] goto considered dangerous: http://www.cs.utexas.edu/users/EWD/transcriptions/EWD02xx/EWD215.html

 [10] describe the parallel

 [11] “To appreciate his influence, in all, his experiments have been served to over 140m people around the globe.”[http://www.creativebloq.com/netmag/hakim-el-hattab-discusses-interactive-and-unexpected-41411404]

 [12] Don’t diminish his work, he even said in an interview that he believes in hardwork over talent, a post in itself, http://www.creativebloq.com/netmag/hakim-el-hattab-discusses-interactive-and-unexpected-41411404